cjswright/cpu/README.md

 ninja
 ```

-... alternatively use the run.sh script which will do all of that for
+... alternatively use the bootstrap.sh to setup, and then run the run.sh script
-you, run the linter, and run the simulation:
+which will run the linter and simulation:

 ```
+# First boostrap it...
+./bootstrap.sh

+# Run as many times as you like
 ./run.sh
 ```